cemc-oper/hpc-model-go/README.md

 ## Getting Started

-The following example uses `nwpc-hpc-model-go` to extract job id and job owner from a `squeue -o %all` query.
+The following example uses `hpc-model-go` to extract job id and job owner from a `squeue -o %all` query.

 Create category list: